DeveloperZo/InfinityQube/Assets/Docs/Project Doc/4_LevelDesign.md

 Each wave within a stage can be individually configured:

 - **Cube Placement**: Exact positions where cubes spawn at the start of the wave
-- **Marker Availability**: Each wave can specify how many marker charges and counts are available (Light, Heavy, Matrix markers)
+- **Marker Availability**: Each wave can specify how many marker charges and counts are available (Unit, Matrix, Recursion, Infinity markers)
 - **Timing Settings**: Wave-specific movement speeds and start delays
 - **Success Criteria**: Waves can have their own completion requirements (capture counts, escape limits)
-- **Instructional Messages**: Waves can display messages at specific movement steps to guide players
+- **Highlight Sequences**: Waves can define guided sequences that combine messages, visual highlights, and interactive validation to teach mechanics

 ### Grid Configuration Per Stage
 Stages can configure grid dimensions to create different tactical challenges: